DavidVujic/python-polylith/README.md

 Have a look in the [Poetry Polylith Plugin project folder](projects/poetry_polylith_plugin/README.md) with details about the Poetry plugin.

 ### Differences between the Clojure & Python implementations
-In the [official docs](https://polylith.gitbook.io/polylith/) - and in the `components` section in particular, there is a `interface.clj` file, used to separate an API from the implementation of a component.
+In the [official docs](https://polylith.gitbook.io/polylith/) for the Clojure implementation - the `components` section in particular - there is a `interface.clj` file, used to separate an API from the implementation of a component.

 The Python implementation uses the `__init__.py` to accomplish that.
 In the Python implementation, the `pyproject.toml` is used to define bases and components.